FrFagiani/Maputo-poverty/README.md

 The walking distance and the level of the school considered are factors even more relevant than for the health system.
 In order to support school attendance, especially primary and secondary schools, these facilities must be easily accessible on foot by students.
 In the poorest areas it is crucial due to the high risk of dropping out of school.
 World Bank reports on Maputo show the correlation between poverty and greater distance from primary and secondary schools.
 The same indicator was created analysing international schools and universities, in these cases walking distance is less relevant, while high accessibility by public transport is more relevant.

-## Accessibility to public transport stops
+## Access to public transport stops

 Walking is the main travel mode in Maputo, especially poor people used to travel long distances on foot to reach their destination, they do not own a car and they save money of public transport tickets.
 However certain travels are too long for walking.
 Public transport is essential for poor, commuting distance is often a key factor for wealth.
 Recent resources demonstrate correlation between mode of transport and access to formal job opportunities.